 If you’d like to read books with senior protagonists set in different parts of the world, then you’re in luck.
 Quite a few of the books on this list take place abroad.
 We also recommend that you browse our Book Voyage reading lists, which are organized by region.
-Additionally, if you’re looking for novels with elderly characters that provide a historical perspective, our Decades Challenge reading lists, which cover the 1910s through the present, are a great place to start!
+Additionally, if you’re looking for novels with elderly characters that provide a historical perspective, our Decades Challenge reading lists, which cover the 1880s through the 2010s, are a great place to start!

 We hope you enjoyed this book list and found several books to add to your TBR (to be read list).
 If you’re choosing a book for our reading challenge, you are also welcome to read any other book that meets the challenge prompt.

 If you have a suggestion for a book that you think would be a great addition to this list, please fill out this form.

 Links to our book recommendations for all twelve of the Lifetime of Reading challenge prompts can be found below:

 - Books with Teenage Characters

 - Books With Characters in Their 40s

 - Books With Characters in Their 50s

 - Books With Characters in Their 60s